jpsember/lenc/README.md

 __Setting up a repository.__  Select a directory you wish to be the \<source\> directory, and make it the current directory.
 Type:

-		lencrypt -i KEY ENCDIR
+	lencrypt -i ENCDIR

-with KEY a set of characters (8 to 56 letters) to be used as the encryption key, and ENCDIR the name of the \<encrypted\> directory (it must not already exist, and it cannot lie within the current directory's tree).
+with KEY a set of characters (up to 56 letters) to be used as the encryption key, and ENCDIR the name of the \<encrypted\> directory (it must not already exist, and it cannot lie within the current directory's tree).

 __Updating a repository.__ From within a \<source\> directory tree, type:

 	lencrypt

 You will be prompted for the encryption key, and then the program will examine which files within the \<source\> directory have been changed (since the repository